Deakin-mamort/TruckWise/README.md

 - **Season 3**: highlights the extra care required when overlaking long and heavy vehicles.

-- **Season 4**: is about heavy vehciles blindspots and how best to navigate around them.
+- **Season 4**: is about heavy vehicle blindspots and how best to navigate around them.

 ## Installation